jdx/mise/README.md

 ```
 Install a plugin

-note that rtx automatically can install plugins when you install a runtime
+note that rtx automatically can install plugins when you install a tool
 e.g.: `rtx install node@20` will autoinstall the node plugin

 This behavior can be modified in ~/.config/rtx/config.toml